Computing the cohomology of constructible \'etale sheaves on curves: The cover trivialising -torsors

 \begin{rk} We will often consider the following situation.
 Let $V\to U$ be an étale Galois cover of smooth integral curves over $k$.
-The cover $\Vnt\to U$ is still Galois because $\Vnt\to V$ is characteristic.
-Sometimes, we will need to compute a subcover $V'\to V$ of $\Vnt$ by taking $n$-th roots of functions $g_1,\dots,g_t$ generating a submodule of $\HH^1(V,\mu_n)$.
+The cover $\Vnt\to U$ is still Galois because $\Vnt\to V$ is characteristic (i.e. if $V\to S$ is a Galois cover, $V\nt\to S$ is Galois as well).
+Sometimes, we will need to compute a subcover $V'\to V$ of $\Vnt$ by taking $n^{\text{th}}$ roots of functions $g_1,\dots,g_t$ generating a submodule of $\HH^1(V,\mu_n)$.
 In that case, $V'\to U$ is still Galois if and only if the submodule generated by $g_1,\dots,g_t$ is stable under the action of $\Aut(V|U)$.
 This is the case for instance if we take the submodule of elements of $\HH^1(V,\mu_n)$ defined over some subfield of $k$ over which the elements of $\Aut(V|U)$ are also defined. \end{rk}